co-cddo/gds-idea-pkg-awsprofile/README.md

      `awsprofile init --email {your-aws-account-email} --mfa {your-aws-account-mfa}`
    - Otherwise: \
      `awsprofile init --email {your-aws-account-email} --mfa {your-aws-account-mfa} --access-key {access key from credentials file} --secret-key {secret key from credentials file}`
+   - If your MFA device name is your email plus a suffix, you can pass just the suffix instead of the full device name: \
+     `awsprofile init --email {your-aws-account-email} --mfa-suffix {suffix after your email in the mfa device name}`
 2. Check what's available:
    - List profiles and aliases, and any existing export mappings: \
      `awsprofile list`